ckeshava/raga-classification/README.md

 ## How to run

 ## Datasets

-## Structure
-- Models are created using `tf.Estimator` API.
-- Data must be organised into the `tf.Dataset` API format.
-- tensorflow with eager execution is used.
+CompMusic varnams dataset with 28 recordings (mp3 format)

-- Every music file is split into the below specified duration and a spectrogram for every clip is produced by `spectrogram.get_spectrogram()`.
+- Every music file is split into the below specified duration and a spectrogram for every clip is produced by `librosa.display.specshow()`.

 - A CNN takes the spectrogram as input and is used to produce logits as output.
 These logits are accumulated or summed up for all the short clips of a single music file.
 Finally `softmax()` is applied to this accrued logits values.
 This is the output of forward propagation of the neural network.